-This will prevent the so-called commuter towns from being created while also reducing distances, optimizing the use of public transport, reducing pollution and favouring recycling policies and waste management.
+This will avoid the development of so-called commuter communities while also shortening travel times, maximising the use of public transportation, lowering pollution, and supporting recycling and waste management practises.

-Lastly, the economic activity must contribute to social cohesion through work-life balance policies, support for continuous development, and other aspects that contribute to the improvement of inhabitants' quality of life, without forgetting its commitment to environmental improvements.
+Finally, the economic activity must support policies that promote work-life balance, ongoing development, and other elements that enhance the quality of life of its citizens, without forgetting its commitment to environmental improvements.

 Sustainability Challenges in Finance and Investments

-The relationship between profit and the other pillars of sustainability is clear and very easy to understand.
+The connection between profit and the other sustainability pillars is obvious and simple to comprehend.

 The Bottom Line

-If you or your community is interested in building out the sustainability efforts in your area, let us know!
+Please let us know if you or your neighbourhood are interested in expanding the sustainability efforts in your region.

 We assist all different kinds of companies in building environments that are more robust and future-proof.